lalit2005/hyperdocs/docs/custom-domains.md

 }
 ```

+Now add a new domain or subdomain(my-project.vercel.app) to that Vercel project.

-Now you can access the website from your custom domain.
+Now you can access the website from that custom domain or subdomain.

 Eg. https://hyperdocs-proxy.vercel.app/ rewrites to https://hyperdocs.netlify.app/hyperdocs/